 Woodburn is a blue-collar town, with 42.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Woodburn is a city of sales and office workers, service providers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Woodburn who work in farm management occupations (12.04%), office and administrative support (11.14%), and sales jobs (10.52%).

-The citizens of Woodburn are slightly less educated than the national average of 21.84% for the average city or town: 13.45% of adults in Woodburn have a bachelor's degree or advanced degree
+The percentage of adults in Woodburn with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.45% of adults in Woodburn have a bachelor's degree or advanced degree.

 The per capita income in Woodburn in 2010 was $18,839, which is low income relative to Oregon and the nation.
 This equates to an annual income of $75,356 for a family of four.
 However, Woodburn contains both very wealthy and poor people as well.